-22.1.
-The Association has the right to representation at Board meetings either informally, by asking to address the Board in the time provided for visitors on the printed agenda; or formally, by requesting to have a particular item placed on the agenda, following the process specified in Board Policy.
+- 22.1.
+The Association has the right to representation at Board meetings either informally, by asking to address the Board in the time provided for visitors on the printed agenda; or formally, by requesting to have a particular item placed on the agenda, following the process specified in Board Policy. - 22.2.

-22.2.
 C.U.T.A.
-President will be emailed the complete board packet when board members receive their board packets.
+President will be emailed the general public record information (19-20) board packet when board members receive their board packets.